mrjeanjoseph/mrjeanjoseph/README.md

 ### ⚡ Fun fact

-I've been rooting for the Dyson Sphere concepts.
+The Dyson Sphere concept is inevitable in my opinion.